AAN Project Management

 Key stakeholder: The Technical University of Kenya Department of Fashion, Clothing, and Textiles for mass face mask production in accordance with AAN Guidelines; the Kenya ministry of health local standards and quality assurance guidelines; and, the WHO standard for face masks for health care workers.

-Zambia: AAN’s local partner, Rasangu University School of Health Sciences Dept of Nursing, Lusaka, will produce 145, 000 three layered face masks for Health Care Workers to supplement government/Rusangu University efforts in prevention of COVID-19.
+Zambia: AAN’s local partner, Rasangu University School of Health Sciences Dept of Nursing, Lusaka, will produce 145, 000 three-layered face masks for Health Care Workers to supplement government/Rusangu University efforts in the prevention of COVID.
 The masks will be given free of charge to nurses, midwives, and student nurses, but 30% will be sold to the public, to sustain continued production of reusable facemasks and other PPE products beyond the project life.

 The project provides capacity building for the Rusangu University Department of Nursing, in operating a tailoring shop which will extend to production of other PPEs, such as nursing students’ uniforms, aprons, lab coats and any other lab linens.

 Lesotho: AAN has partnered locally with the Lesotho Nursing Council (LNC) to produce 15,000 face masks, out of which 10,500 will be distributed by the Lesotho Nursing Council (LNC) to all the 4 CHAL Nurse Training Institutions.

 - The primary beneficiaries for this project are the nursing/midwifery students and their Educators in the four (4) respective CHAL training institutions who will be given 70% of the face masks for free, while the remaining 30% of the face masks will be sold to other nursing and midwifery personnel and the communities.
 These r face masks will be socially marketed at the low cost of M10,00 affordable to all, and the revenue generated from the sales will contribute to continued mask production and continued sales.